The ultimate guide to leadership and sustainable development in Africa:

-This finding has since been replicated in a number of fine-grained studies on leaders assessing particular competencies.
-The reason that managers at higher levels of cognitive development are able to perform more effectively is that they can think in more complex ways.
+This finding has since been replicated in several fine-grained studies on leaders assessing particular competencies.
+The reason that managers at higher levels of cognitive development can perform more effectively is that they can think in more complex ways.

 What the Stages of Development Look Like